Chamniss History, Family Crest & Coats of Arms

 Early Origins of the Chamniss family

 Important Dates for the Chamniss family

 This web page shows only a small excerpt of our Chamniss research.
-Another 73 words (5 lines of text) covering the years 1300 and 1534 are included under the topic Early Chamniss History in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) covering the years 1300, 1534, 1569, 1643, 1669 and 1548 are included under the topic Early Chamniss History in all our PDF Extended History products and printed products wherever possible.